The key questions on the impact of coronavirus on football

 – The Premier League, EFL, FA cup competitions, Barclays FA Women’s Super League and FA Women’s Championship are all postponed “until it is safe to resume”.

-– All Scottish football has been suspended, with the Scottish Football Association confirming it would not resume until June 10 at the earliest.
+– The Scottish Premier League has been suspended and could still be cancelled with the reconstruction of the league being looked at.

-– The Football Association of Wales and the Irish Football Association suspended domestic football until April 30, while the Football Association of Ireland announced all football activity under its jurisdiction was suspended until April 19.
+– The Scottish Championship, League One and League Two have been cancelled but only after a delayed and confused voted.

-– The Vanarama National League suspended all three of their competitions indefinitely.
+– The Football Association of Wales and the Irish Football Association suspended domestic football until May 15.

 – The FA Council voted “overwhelmingly in favour” of ratifying the decision to cancel the season from step three and below of non-league football and tiers three to seven of the women’s football pyramid.